twitter/scrooge/README.md

 ## Features

-- Generates native scala thrift codecs, using case classes and functions.
+- Generates native scala thrift codecs, in immutable and "builder" variants, using case classes and functions.

 - Generated code is templated using a mustache variant, making it easy to edit.